Affiliated Societies Committee

 Fiona has worked as a heritage consultant in Western Australia for over twenty-five years and is passionate about our history and conserving it, despite the fact that she didn’t arrive in WA until 1984!
 She joined the National Trust’s building classification committee in 1985 where she learnt lots about the state’s history.
 In recognition of long term service she was made a Life Member of the Trust in 2006.
 She has served on the Heritage Council’s Register Committee since 2005.
 Fiona joined the Mundaring & Hills Historical Society in 2000 whilst working on a number of heritage assessments in the Shire of Mundaring and has served as President for ten years, Treasurer for 3 and is now back as President..
 She attended her first State History Conference in 2005 and joined the Affiliated Committee in 2005 and assisted Mundaring & Hills to host the 2007 State History Conference.
 She served as Convenor of the Affiliated committee from 2007 - 2017.
 She was elected to the RWAHS Council in 2010.
 In 2017 she was awarded an OAM for services to heritage conservation and community history.

-Nick is a RWAHS Councillor and a member of the Tours & Events and Book Sale Team Committees; He is also Wine Purchasing Officer for the Society and assists in other areas.
+Nick is a RWAHS Councillor and Assistant Treasurer, Co-Convenor of the Book Sale Team, Tours & Events committee, he is also Wine Purchasing Officer for the Society and volunteers in other areas.

-In addition to the above he is Treasurer and Membership Secretary of the Friends of Battye Library, Honorary Treasurer for the Federation of Australian Historical Societies, Canberra and Treasurer of the WA History Foundation.
+In addition to the above he is Treasurer of the Friends of Battye Library, Honorary Treasurer for the Federation of Australian Historical Societies and Treasurer of the WA History Foundation.

 Marilyn is a descendant of settlers who arrived at the Swan River Colony aboard the “Calista” in 1829.
 She has always had a sense of history and this was fostered by her parents and grandparents.
 Paternal grandfather, Harry Wilson, was Foundation Secretary of the Swan-Guildford Historical Society.